Meet Cassie G.

 What if the world around Cassie was a little more inclusive, a little kinder?
 What might Cassie feel and believe and accomplish in such a world?

-At Autism Speaks, we hope to answer those questions, during World Autism Month and beyond.
+At Autism Speaks, we hope to answer those questions.
 Throughout 2020, our mission is to create a Year of Kindness, joining with our supporters to create a more inclusive and kind world.
 We believe that celebrating and encouraging acts of kindness will directly advance our mission by creating more understanding and acceptance for Cassie and for all people with autism.

 As part of our commitment to making 2020 the Year of Kindness, we’ve set a goal of collecting one million acts of kindness, big and small.
-This World Autism Month, we invite everyone in and around the autism community to join us –and we’ll continue to provide new and exciting ways to get involved.
+We invite everyone in and around the autism community to join us – and we’ll continue to provide new and exciting ways to get involved.

 One million kind acts this year—that's our goal.
 Help us get there by pledging your support for the Year of Kindness initiative today.